miguelmoraperea/guide_setup_cpputest_eclipse_win_7/README.md

    _cygwin\usr\local\lib_

-12. Copye this lib folder and it's contents and paste it on the CppUTest folder.
+12. Copy this lib folder and it's contents and paste it on the CppUTest folder.

 11. Add _CPPUTEST_HOME_ to your systems variables using the cpputest folder